 - The difficulty of finding a volunteer attorney for the case

-- If the caregiver would have trouble bringing the Nonparental Custody case without an attorney
+- If the caregiver would have trouble bringing the case without an attorney

 We Do Not

-- Help in dependency cases (where children are in foster care) unless parents agree to custody with the caregiver
+- Help in dependency cases (where children are in foster care) unless parents agree to the guardianship

 - Help with adoption cases

 Call the Kinship Care Solutions intake line at (206) 267-7086 to be screened for eligibility.

 If your case is placed with a volunteer attorney, you and your attorney will make arrangements for appointments.

 - Have the parents’ names, addresses, and birthdates.